-19. Identity cards would make it easier to establish Supported by research. entitlement to public services.
-However the Government should take action now to ensure that measures to check identity are developed across public services prior to the introduction of the new card.
+19. Identity cards would make it easier to establish entitlement to public services.
+However the Government should take action now to ensure that measures to check identity are developed across public services prior to the introduction of the new Supported by research. card.
 (Paragraph 107) 20.
 The Government should also review Conditionally supported.
 Standardisation of entitlements to public services across the board with access to public services should not preclude the aim of rationalising and standardising them, organisations from evolving unique since there does not appear to be a consistent set of authentication measures suited to their individual principles underlining access to government circumstances. services.
 (Paragraph 108) 21.
 The existence within the United Kingdom of up Conditionally supported.
-See 20 above. to four different systems for checking entitlement to conditionally supported.
-See 26 above. public services will be a possible cause of confusion, particularly where cross-border services are provided.
+See 20 above. to four different systems for checking entitlement to public services will be a possible cause of confusion, particularly where cross-border services are provided.
 The UK Government should liaise closely with the devolved administrations on these issues, both to avoid confusion and to learn from the experiences of the devolved administrations' own entitlement cards.
 (Paragraph 112) Easier access to public services 22.
 The Government's current proposals would Supported by research. improve access to public services to the extent to which this depends on identification.
 It is important to ensure that the convenience to the state of having a comprehensive system of identifying individuals and accessing data about them is accompanied by an increase in convenience to the individual.
 The benefit must not be entirely, or even predominantly, to the state.
 (Paragraph 118) 23.
 The Government has not developed coherent Supported by research. proposals for using the identity card in other ways to improve access to a wider range of services and information or to promote greater coherence across public services.
 As a result, citizens are still likely to be required to carry a wide range of cards and documents to use many local and national, public and private services.
 We believe that this is a missed opportunity.
-(Paragraph 119) Key issues Supported by research.
-24. We note that at the moment there is very little Supported by research. clarity about the level and nature of checks that will be required and carried out, even though this is fundamental to the whole scheme.
-We recommend that the Government should provide estimates of the proportion of checks that would be biometric and therefore highest security.
-(Paragraph 125) 25.
-It is not clear that Government departments Supported by research. have identified how the operation of their services, or entitlement to them, need to be changed to make best use of an identity card system.
-(Paragraph 126) 26.
-In most cases, identity cards will only be fully Supported by research. effective if complementary enforcement action can TT TT TT TT TT TT be taken.
+(Paragraph 119) Key issues Symmetried by measure 24.
+We note that at the moment there is very little Supported by research. clarity about the level and nature of checks that will be required and carried out, even though this is that the Covernment should provide estimates of the that the Government should provide estimates of the therefore highest security (Paragraph 125) 25 It is not clear that Government departments Supported by research have identified how the operation of their services Supported by research. or entitlement to them, need to be changed to make best use of an identity card system (Paragraph 126) 26.
+In most cases identity cards will only be fully Supported by research effective if complementary enforcement action can Supported by resources. be taken.
 (Paragraph 127) 27.
-Finally, more could be done to check identities Conditionally supported.
-A full risk and opportunity assessment is required. today and there is a danger that action will be delayed pending the introduction of an identity and opportunity assessment is required. delayed pending the introduction of an identity card.
-(Paragraph 128) opportunity assessment is required.
+Finally, more could be done to check identities Conditionally supported A full risk and today and there is a danger that action will be opportunity assessment is required delayed pending the introduction of an identity card sportant, assessment is required.
+(Paragraph 128)